ShakimAhamed/Ecommerce/README.md

-Find the Databese and get user & Pass very good
+Find the Databese and get user_name & Password